HITS-AIN/GPCC.jl/README.md

 ```
 using GPCC

-using PyPlot # we need this for plotting the posterior probabilities, must be independently installed
+using PyPlot # we need this for plotting the posterior probabilities, must be independently installed.
+Other plotting packages can be used instead

 tobs, yobs, σobs, truedelays = simulatetwolightcurves();